• Skip to primary navigation

 Cedarwood oil as a flea and moth repellent

-Moths, fleas and some other flying parasites don’t fancy the smell of cedarwood oil.
+Moths, fleas and other flying parasites don’t fancy the smell of cedarwood oil.
 If sprayed in the air or rubbed onto surfaces, it will deter these parasites from coming along.

 There is no evidence to say that cedarwood oil repels mosquitoes.